 The key notion of a module over a ring R is defined, an R-module being an abelian group (or K-vector space in case R is a K-algebra) on which each element of R acts by a linear map (a "scalar multiplication").
 This generalises the idea of a vector space over a field.
 Over noncommutative rings we have to distinguish between right and left actions, hence right and left modules.
 The usual concepts - subobjects, factor objects, homomorphisms, kernels of homomorphisms, direct sums and products - and basic results, including the nth isomorphism theorem for various n, hold.
 There's also the important modular law relating sum and intersection of submodules and, more generally, we make use of the structure of the poset (partially ordered set) of submodules of any given module.
 Zorn's Lemma gives us existence of maximal submodules in various contexts and these are important because they correspond to simple factor modules which, in turn, are the minimal "components" in various structure theorems about modules.
 The endomorphisms of any (nonzero) module form a ring - an important ring, as seen for instance in Section 5.
 The Weyl algebra well-illustrates how different the representation theory of noncommutative rings is from that for commutative rings.
 It has many non-isomorphic simple modules4 yet its only maximal 2-sided ideal is 0 (which would make a ring a field if it were commutative).

-The distinction between finitely generated and infinitely generated modules is important - a lot that works for f.g. modules doesn't work for infinitely generated modules.
+The distinction between finitely and infinitely generated modules is important - a lot that works for f.g. modules doesn't work for infinitely generated modules.
 We can put modules together by forming direct sums; in the opposite direction we can try to decompose modules into direct sums - which can be useful because those summands/components can be easier to understand than the original module.
 There's a bunch of helpful, but not very exciting, lemmas about these constructions, including what happens when the ring itself decomposes as the direct sum of (necessarily non-unital) subrings.
 The concept of a module includes:

-- (1) any left ideal I of a ring R; - (2) any abelian group (which will become a Z-module); - (3) an n-dimensional \mathbb{C} -vector space (which will become both a module over \mathbb{C} and over $M_n(\mathbb{C})$).
+- (1) any left ideal I of a ring R; - (2) any abelian group (which will become a \mathbb{Z} -module); - (3) an n-dimensional \mathbb{C} -vector space (which will become both a module over \mathbb{C} and over $M_n(\mathbb{C})$).
 The key point which these have in common is that one can both add elements of the module and multiply elements of the module from the left by elements of the ring.
-So, we generalize the idea.
+So we extract that idea, generalising these examples.
+4Sometimes modules are referred to as representations; these are the same thing, or at most slightly different perspectives on the same thing.
 Definition 2.1.
 Let R be a ring.
-Then a (unital) left R-module M is an additive abelian group together with an operation satisfying

-$$(2.1) R \times M \to M (r,m) \mapsto rm$$
+Then a (unital) left R-module M is an additive abelian group together with an operation $$(2.1) R \times M \to M (r,m) \mapsto rm$$ satisfying (i) (r+s)m = rm + sm and r(m+n) = rm + rn (distributivity) (ii) (rs)m = r(sm) (associativity) (iii) $1_R m = m$ (unitarity) for all $m, n \in M$ and $r, s \in R$.

-4Modules and representations are the same thing; or at most slightly different perspectives on the same thing.

-- (i) (r+s)m = rm + sm and r(m+n) = rm + rn (distributivity)

-- (ii) (rs)m = r(sm) (associativity)

-- (iii) $1_R m = m \ (unitarity)$

-for all $m, n \in M$ and $r, s \in R$.

-Remarks (a) In older books you may find that unitarity is not required in the definition.

-(b) Similarly, one has the notion of a right R-module M, where one replaces (2.1) by an operation and adjusts (i), (ii), and (iii) accordingly.
+Remarks (a) In older books you may find that unitarity is not required in the definition. (b) Similarly, one has the notion of a right R-module M, where one replaces (2.1) by an operation $$(2.2) M \times R \to M : (m, r) \mapsto mr$$ and adjusts (i), (ii), and (iii) accordingly.